Tactile Defensiveness

 Consulting with Occupational Therapists

-Occupational therapists specializing in sensory processing can provide valuable guidance and strategies tailored to your child’s needs.
+Occupational therapists can provide guidance tailored to your child’s specific sensory needs, and many of the fun therapy activities we did at home came directly from our occupational therapy sessions.
 They can offer techniques to desensitize their tactile sensitivity over time and suggest activities to improve sensory integration.
 Collaborating with these professionals can significantly enhance your child’s progress and overall well-being.

-Helping a child with tactile defensiveness overcome eating challenges requires patience, understanding, and a supportive approach.
+Helping a child to overcome tactile defensiveness eating challenges requires patience, understanding, and a supportive approach.
 By creating a calm environment, gradually introducing new foods, and seeking professional assistance, parents can empower their children to develop healthier relationships with food.